isar/isar/docs/docs/indexes.md

   .findAll();
 ```

 The `.anyX()` where clause tells Isar to use an index just for sorting.
-You can also use a where clause like `.priceGreaterThan()` and still get sorted results.
+You can also use a where clause like `.priceGreaterThan()` and get sorted results.

 ## Unique indexes

 A unique index ensures the index does not contain any duplicate values.
 It may consist of one or multiple properties.
 If a unique index has one property, the values in this property will be unique.
-In case the unique index has multiple properties, the combination of values in these properties is unique.
+If the unique index has more than one property, the combination of values in these properties is unique.

 ```dart
 @collection